Does the Victorian era fascinate you?

 Parents can get a bit frustrated, but it’s all about the kids, right?

-This massive, 154,000 square foot expanse of glass and steel overlooks the Connecticut River.
+The massive, 154,000 square foot expanse of glass and steel of the Connecticut Science Center overlooks the Connecticut River.
 César Pelli, Agentinian architect of World Financial Center and Petronas Towers fame, designed the building, which opened in 2009.

 Once you’ve knocked the major Hartford tourist attractions off your list, there’s plenty more to explore in Insurance City.